 Lydia has long been on our short list of baby girl names, and I've always been fond of this short little story about Baptism, so I was glad to share it with the Itty Bitty Lutherans this week at Sunday School.
 Before even planning the lesson I knew I'd need some purple cloth.
 The closest fabric store is a bit of a hike, so we ventured into our local resale shop and found this purple T-shirt on sale for $1.
 Who needs a fabric store?

 I had more than enough fabric for my little craft, so I couldn't resist making a chapel baby Lydia to help tell the story.
+My little cloth Lydia acted out her story as I changed the words to the song Zacchaeus Was a Wee Little Man:

 Lydia made the purple cloth,